In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Nvidia.

 2.1.
 Resume, cover letter, and referrals

 Step one is getting the interviews.
-For this, you’ll need a quality resume that is tailored to both PM positions and Nvidia, more specifically.
-If you have yet to apply, you can optimize your documents by using our product manager resume guide and getting FAANG recruiters or PMs to review your resume.
+For this, you’ll need a quality resume that is tailored to both product manager positions and Nvidia, more specifically.
+If you have yet to apply, you can optimize your documents with tips and best practices from our product manager resume guide and getting FAANG recruiters or PMs to review your resume.

 As with most companies, it can also be helpful to get an employee or contact at Nvidia to refer you to the recruiting team.
 In our experience, the most straightforward way to do this is to contact Nvidia employees you share connections with directly on LinkedIn.